david415/tahoe-lafs/docs/frontends/magic-folder.rst

     If this is ``True``, Magic Folder will be enabled.
 The default value is ``False``.

+``download.umask = 077``
+    This species the umask to be used when writing downloaded files to the local filesystem.

 ``local.directory = (UTF-8 path)``

     This specifies the local directory to be monitored for new or changed